calebkm/statebus/README.md

-# statebus
+# Statebus Rails
-Statebus Ruby Gem.
+A Statebus Ruby gem for Rails.